 What can you do?More

-Did you know that over 80% of items that are fly-tipped could have been taken to the Recycling Centre for free.
+In Norfolk, over 80% of items that are fly-tipped could have been taken to the Recycling Centre for free.
 See below for options to deal with your waste.

 Suspect all waste carriers.
 Don’t let them take your rubbish until they provide proof of registration.
 Note their vehicle’s registration plate.

 Check that a waste carrier is registered on the Environment Agency’s website.

 Refuse any unexpected offers to have your rubbish taken away.

 Ask how your rubbish will be disposed of – seek evidence of this.

 Paperwork must be obtained: a proper invoice, waste transfer note or receipt, including a description of the waste being removed and the waste carrier’s contact details.